 There are plenty of challenges to flying today — from finding a seat on an overbooked plane to weathering the storms of delayed flights and missed connections.
 Here’s one more: Staying healthy in the germ factories known as airplanes.
 We should be concerned about it on any flight.
-But the need is magnified as the deadly coronavirus flies around the world.
 Read on for a list of mistakes that are more likely leave you feeling sick after you land.

 7 Mistakes that Can Make You Sick